 Greg holds an Ed.M. in Educational Leadership from Columbia University and is a featured presenter on education at national events.
-He is a father of two young girls and lives and works in Boulder County, Colorado.
+He is a father of two and lives and works in Boulder County, Colorado.

 Emily Braucher makes a unique contribution to the field of cultural competency by combining a strong academic background with extensive experience in international development programs and a masterful approach to group facilitation.

 Having worked, volunteered, researched and traveled in over 30 countries including two years of service in the US Peace Corps, Emily has worked with diverse clientele including non-profit staff, international business professionals, refugees, university students and high school students both domestically and abroad.

 She completed her Bachelor of Arts at Brown University and graduated with two Master of Arts degrees from the University of Denver (Cultural Anthropology and International & Intercultural Communication).
 Emily also works with the graduate department at Regis University (Denver, CO) teaching Intercultural Communication, Interpersonal Communication and Ethics.